onqtam/onqtam.github.io/_posts/2018-04-26-thailand-solo-2018-february.md

 Bitcoin.
 Also leaving for Bangkok.

 At the airport before boarding I met this native guy who was entirely covered with tattoos.
 He was sitting in front of me and a few times he turned back and looked at me - weird...
 Then he started a video call with his wife and kid through his phone and I was somehow in the picture and since something was moving I looked that way - and he instantly turned again to me with the biggest smile and gave me his hand - so we shook hands :D
 Later he looked at me again for a bit.
 After that again...
 And at one point I decided to try to talk to him - he didn't know any english... not ANY... but really wanted to communicate - so he got his phone out and started showing me pictures of him, his wife, his kid, his brother, his motorbike, his hobbies...
 We also went through his backpack to see what interesting things he had.
 After that I decided it was my turn so I whipped my phone out as well and started showing him where I've been.
 There were a few hand gestures that we both knew (or atleast figured them out) - relating to human connections and what is important.
 Those were the main focus points of our interaction...
-I had other experiences with natives who knew 0 english but its all about the vide and the desire to communicate - at first he looked like the biggest thug but turns out he had a tattoo artist friend who painted his entire body for free in the span of a couple of years (not sure how he managed to explained that :D) - but at the end of the day he was a normal friendly dude - so don't be quick to judge...
+I had other experiences with natives who knew 0 english but its all about the vibe and the desire to communicate - at first he looked like the biggest thug but turns out he had a tattoo artist friend who painted his entire body for free in the span of a couple of years (not sure how he managed to explain that :D) - but at the end of the day he was a normal friendly dude - so don't be quick to judge...
 It was weird and memorable.

 Arrived at Bangkok and instantly hated the place - let me elaborate: